Navigating the Storm: 5 Gentle Strategies to Quiet Racing Thoughts After Baby

 Strategy 4: Prioritize Sleep and Basic Self-Care (Even in Small Doses)

-Sleep deprivation is a major trigger and amplifier of anxiety and racing thoughts.
+Sleep deprivation is a major trigger and amplifier of and racing thoughts.
 While uninterrupted sleep might feel like a distant dream, even small improvements can make a difference.

 - "Sleep When the Baby Sleeps": This advice is common for a reason.
 Try to rest when your baby does, even if it’s just for short periods.